reMRKableDev/reMRKableDev/README.md

 📍 I'm currently located in Amsterdam, NL.

-🔭 I currently work as Tech Lead at [AskPhill](https://www.askphill.com/).
+🔭 I currently work as Tech Lead & Frontend Developer at [AskPhill](https://www.askphill.com/).

 🌱 I’m currently learning about developing on the blockchain.